 - Using lights that are too bright making the entire pathway awash with light or installing way too many fittings.

-Before your path is covered in snow and your hardscapes disappear under it, check you have adequate lighting to ensure you make it from your car to your home without loosing your footing and your guests are guided along the pathway to your front door.
+Before your path is covered in snow and your hardscapes disappear under it, check you have adequate lighting to ensure you make it from your car to your home without losing your footing and your guests are guided along the pathway to your front door.
 Softly lit garden paths will denote your property is well cared for and create an appropriate welcoming for your guests to explore your home’s unique beauty and hidden treasures with the garden.